shahzad11/rest-api-client-server/README.md

 To install the API server, follow these steps:

 * Clone the repository to your local machine.
-* Create a new MySQL database and import the database.sql file in the repository to create the required tables.
-* Update the database connection settings in the config.php file in the repository to match your database settings.
 * Upload the repository files to your web server.
 ## Usage
 The API server provides the following endpoints for working with users and posts resources: